Updating your kitchen cabinets couldn't be easier with these inexpensive cosmetic miracles.

 #3 Add Molding to Make Cabinets Seem Custom

 Crown molding adds a touch of class to the tops of tired cabinets for less than you’d expect.
-Three-inch, primed composite crown molding with a dentil design costs as little as $20 for 8 feet.
+Three-inch, primed composite crown molding costs as little as $24 for eight feet.

 It’s easiest to add molding when you’re repainting cabinets; that way you’ll get a perfect match.